-Whole Kids Foundation is an independent nonprofit and although we were founded by Whole Foods Market and enjoy a close relationship, we do not act on behalf of the company.
+Whole Kids is a project of Whole Foods Market Foundation, an independent registered 501(c)(3) nonprofit.
+Although we were founded by Whole Foods Market and enjoy a close relationship, we do not act on behalf of the company.
 Because Whole Foods Market covers our operating costs, 100% of the donations we receive go directly to support our various programs!

-STAY IN TOUCH WITH US: Visit us at wholekidsfoundation.org to follow us on social media and to sign up for our email newsletters filled with ideas, resources and updates on our programs.
+STAY IN TOUCH WITH US:

+Visit us at wholekidsfoundation.org to follow us on social media and to sign up for our email newsletters filled with ideas, resources and updates on our programs.

 Browse our dedicated hashtag (#growinghealthykids) for inspiration!